 Holding your investments for at least five years is recommended so you can ride out the ups and downs of the stock market and manage your risk.

-Returns based on our Balanced Starting Option’s average annual return of 10.9% from 2012 to 2022 and includes fees.
+Returns based on our Balanced Starting Option’s average annual return of 8.9% from the end of 2013 to the end of 2022 and includes fees.
 Historic performance doesn’t guarantee future returns, so it’s important to consider that investing involves risk and you may get back less than you invest.

 How does inflation affect investments?